espressif/esp-idf/docs/en/api-reference/peripherals/spi_features.rst

 Each bus lock is initialized with a BG (background) service registered.
 All devices that request transactions on the bus should wait until the BG is successfully disabled.

 - For the SPI1 bus, the BG is the cache.
-The bus lock will disable the cache before device operations start, and enable it again after the device releases the lock.
+The bus lock disables the cache before device operations start, and enables it again after the device releases the lock.
 No devices on SPI1 are allowed to use ISR, since it is meaningless for the task to yield to other tasks when the cache is disabled.

   .. only:: esp32